Guatemala, El Salvador and Nicaragua

 You will fall so much in love with Lake Atitlan that you will never want to travel anywhere else.

 Today, you have two activity options to choose from.
 The first is a hike to the Mayan Face mountain, which offers an exhilarating outdoor adventure opportunity for those who enjoy hiking.
-The second option is the Maya market and cooking class, an excellent alternative for those not interested in hiking.
+The second option is the Maya market and cooking class, which are excellent alternatives for those not interested in hiking.
 When it comes to hiking up this mountain, you have two options to choose from.

 Sunrise hike: Join us for a sunrise hike, where we’ll take a boat to San Clara and then hike for about an hour to reach the summit.
 The breathtaking sunrise and stunning views are worth the early wake-up call at 4 a.m.